Edwin Stead: Personal life and early death

 Baptised at Hollingbourne on 11 March 1702, he was the son of Dutton Stead (died 1719) and his wife Alicia Culpeper (died 1710), and the grandson of Sir Edwin Stead (died 1695), who had been knighted by King Charles II.
-On 29 March 1719 at Harrietsham he married Elizabeth Hamilton, but there is no record of any children.
+On 29 March 1719, he married Elizabeth Hamilton at Harrietsham, but there is no record of any children.

-He inherited the family estate when he was still only eighteen and became a compulsive gambler, being a keen player of dice and cards in addition to cricket, but John Marshall's summary is that "he is said to have lost heavily at all".
+Stead inherited the family estate when he was still only eighteen, and became a compulsive gambler, being a keen player of dice and cards in addition to cricket, but John Marshall's summary is that "he is said to have lost heavily at all".
 John Major wrote that Stead lived the "proverbial short life but a merry one".
 His recklessness caused him financial difficulties in 1723 and he was obliged to mortgage some of his land to settle his debts.
-Stead was, nevertheless, a "graceful loser" and Major asserts that "his nonchalance" gained him powerful friends including Frederick, Prince of Wales.
+Stead was, nevertheless, a "graceful loser", and Major asserts that "his nonchalance" gained him powerful friends including Frederick, Prince of Wales.

 Stead's death on 28 August 1735 was reported in the Grub Street Journal on 4 September 1735.
 The report says there were two accounts of his death: one that he died "near Charing Cross"; the other that he died "in Scotland Yard".
 He was buried at the church of St Martin-in-the-Fields on 31 August 1735, with his will being proved at the Prerogative Court of Canterbury on 1 January 1736.